Retirement community: India

+New Zealand

+In New Zealand about half the retirement villages are provided by the Big Six commercial operators (Ryman, Metlife Care, Summerset, Bupa, Arvida and Oceania).
+Some are provided by charitable organisations e.g. churches and Freemasons.

+The New Zealand Retirement Commission (Te Ara Ahunga Ora) offers advice on choosing a retirement village.

 United Kingdom

 In the United Kingdom retirement villages have become increasingly prevalent; according to a BBC report of August 2009, there were approximately 25,000 people across the UK living within a retirement village model at that date.

 Another growing trend, witnessed recently, is the emergence of Holiday Retirement Community Living.

-Models vary, from local authority funded and charitable schemes such as Hartrigg Oaks in York, led by the Joseph Rowntree Trust, to privately funded projects and retirement communities such as Audley Cooper's Hill in Englefield Green by Audley Villages, Roseland Parc in Cornwall by Retirement Villages Ltd, Fleet house retirement village in Devon, and Boughton Hall in Chester.
+Models vary, from local authority funded and charitable schemes such as Hartrigg Oaks in York, led by the Joseph Rowntree Trust, to privately funded projects and retirement communities such as Audley Cooper's Hill in Englefield Green by Audley Villages, Roseland Parc in Cornwall by Retirement Villages Ltd, Fleet house retirement village in Devon, and Boughton Hall in Chester by Enterprise Retirement Living Ltd.

 The ExtraCare Charitable Trust operates 14 retirement villages across the UK.
 Founded in 1988, ExtraCare has collaborated with numerous universities to develop their services.
-Research projects have included working with local nurseries to bring groups of children into retirement villages, as documented on the Channel 4 series Old People’s Home For 4 Year Olds.
+Research projects have included working with local nurseries to bring groups of children into retirement villages, as documented on the Channel 4 series "Old People's Home For 4 Year Olds".

 An umbrella organisation called the Associated Retirement Community Operators works to collaborate thinking and best practice in the retirement homes market.

-A study of 2,799 residents from 81 retirement communities run by 15 operators, compared with 1000 people considering moving into a community carried out in 2019 found that community residents stayed healthier for longer, were more active, less lonely and felt more secure.
+A study of 2,799 residents from 81 retirement communities run by 15 operators, compared with 1000 people considering moving into a community carried out in 2019, found that community residents stayed healthier for longer, were more active, less lonely and felt more secure.